muksanakhatun/Disaster_Analysis-Tableau-Excel-/README.md

 #### 5.Why some of the countries are more disaster prone?

-This projects will answer all this questions.
-Also
+Thi projects will answer all this questions along with other information.